brivera14/Horiseon-Project/README.md

 * THEN they fall in sequential order
 * WHEN I view the title element
 * THEN I find a concise, descriptive title
+* Images were compressed to faster download of the website.

 As proof of the modifications you can see the first image where are the code of the old repitory and in the second image you can see the updated codes.